tim-green/night-owl-dashboard/README.md

   - ~~404 Error Page~~
   - 500 Error Page

-Clean up and optimised complete Night Owl Dashboard after all pages created.
+Clean up and optimised complete Night Owl Dashboard after all pages created and fixed any small bugs as well.